hantsy/micronaut-sandbox/docs/gs/jakarta-data.md

 ## Integrating Jakarta Data

 The Jakarta Data specification does not prescribe how entities should be defined.
-In Micronaut the entity definitions rely on the conventions and approaches provided by Micronaut Data.
+In Micronaut, the entity definitions still rely on the existing conventions and approaches provided by Micronaut Data.

 Let's start by creating a simple Jakarta Persistence `@Entity` class and an `@Embeddable` class: